elias-arnold/docker-images/ionic-capacitor-buildengine/readme.md

 and
 `docker-compose exec ionic-builder sh`

-With does 2 commands you are inside the project and can run any ionic command you are used to.
+With this 2 commands you are inside the project and can run any ionic command you are used to.

 ## iOS Build